HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Here's the finished product...it looks kind of burned, but it's not.
 That dark exterior meat is the "bark", the best part that's full of great smoky flavor!

-Separate the flat and point portions along the natural seam of fat and slice the flat across the grain 1/4" - 3/8" thick.
-The point can be sliced or chopped and mixed with sauce for sandwiches, but it may need to go back into the smoker or oven to cook a while longer to render additional fat and break down connective tissue.
+Separate the flat and point portions along the natural seam of fat and slice the flat across the grain 1/4″ – 3/8″ thick.
+The fatty point can be sliced as-is, or chopped and mixed with a thin barbecue sauce for sandwiches.

 Back to Cooking Topics